pieforproviders/pieforproviders/docs/narrative_data_model.md

 As a user, I will create an account, generating a **User** record.

 I will log in and be "onboarded" via the UI; I will upload the case records of the businesses I am supporting and the children for whom they provide care.
-During onboarding, I wlil provide information about the **Child** receiving childcare and the subsidy, the **Business** that provides childcare to that **Child**, and the **Approval** letter that outlines details about the subsidy for which the family (a collection of **Children** in the same household) is eligible.
+During onboarding, I will provide information about the **Child** receiving childcare and the subsidy, the **Business** that provides childcare to that **Child**, and the **Approval** letter that outlines details about the subsidy for which the family (a collection of **Children** in the same household with the same case number) is eligible.
 Each case record entered in during onboarding is the associated information that makes up a **ChildApproval**.

 > ### Onboarding Example
 >